 William R. Ebsworth.
 Mr. Ebsworth has served as a Trustee of the Trusts in the Fund Complex since January 1, 2015.
 He also served as a trustee of Asset Allocation Trust from 2015 to 2018.
 From 1984 to 2013, he held positions as an equities analyst, portfolio manager, research director and chief investment officer at Fidelity Management and Research Company in Boston, Tokyo, and Hong Kong, and retired in 2013 as Chief Investment Officer of Fidelity Strategic Advisers, Inc., where he led a team of investment professionals managing client assets.
 Prior thereto, he served as a Board member of Hong Kong Securities Clearing Co., Hong Kong Options Clearing Corp., the Thailand International Fund, Ltd., Fidelity Investments Life Insurance Company, and Empire Fidelity Investments Life Insurance Company.
-Mr. Ebsworth has served on the Investment Company Institute's Board of Governors since 2022 and Executive Committee since 2023.
-He has served as Chair of the Governing Council of the Independent Directors Council since 2024 and served as Vice Chair from 2023 to 2024.
+Mr. Ebsworth has served on the Investment Company Institute's Board of Governors since 2022 and Executive Committee since 2023 and has been the Vice Chairman of the Governing Council of the Independent Directors Council since 2023.
 He also serves as an Audit Committee Chair and Investment Committee Chair of the Vincent Memorial Hospital Foundation (non-profit organization).
 Mr. Ebsworth is a CFA® charterholder.

 Jane A. Freeman.Ms.
-Freeman has served as a Trustee of the Trusts in the Fund Complex since January 1, 2015 and as Chair of the Audit Committee since 2025.
-She also served as Chair Liaison from 2018-2024 and as a trustee of Asset Allocation Trust from 2015 to 2018.
+Freeman has served as a Trustee of the Trusts in the Fund Complex since January 1, 2015, and as Chair Liaison since 2018.
+She also served as a trustee of Asset Allocation Trust from 2015 to 2018.
 From 2012 to 2014 and 1999 to 2008, Ms. Freeman served as the Chief Financial Officer of Scientific Learning Corporation.
 From 2008 to 2012, Ms. Freeman provided consulting services related to strategic business projects.
 Prior to joining Scientific Learning, Ms. Freeman was employed as a portfolio manager at Rockefeller & Co. and Scudder, Stevens & Clark.
 She served as a board member of the Harding Loevner Funds from 1996 to 2014, serving as both Lead Independent Director and chair of the Audit Committee.
 She also served as a board member of the Russell Exchange Traded Funds Trust from 2011 to 2012 and as chair of the Audit Committee.
 Ms. Freeman is also an inactive Chartered Financial Analyst.

-Isaiah Harris, Jr. Mr. Harris has served as a Trustee of the Trusts in the Fund Complex since 2009 and as Chair of the Audit Committee from 2019-2024, and was an Advisory Board Member from 2008 to 2009.
+Isaiah Harris, Jr. Mr. Harris has served as a Trustee of the Trusts in the Fund Complex since 2009 and as Chair of the Audit Committee since 2019 and was an Advisory Board Member from 2008 to 2009.
 He also served as a trustee of Asset Allocation Trust from 2010 to 2018.
 Mr. Harris serves as a member of the Advisory Board of CEF of East Central Florida.
 He served as the Chair of the Board of CIGNA Corporation from 2009 to 2021, and director from 2005 to 2008.
 From 2003 to 2011, Mr. Harris served as a director of Deluxe Corporation.
 As a director of these and other public companies, he has served on board committees, including governance, audit and compensation committees.
 Mr. Harris served in senior executive positions, including as president, chief executive officer, vice president of finance and/or chief financial officer, of operating companies for approximately 20 years.
 Mr. Harris has been determined by the Board to be an audit committee financial expert as such term is defined in the applicable rules of the SEC.
-Mr. Harris was an Emeritus Member of the lowa State University Foundation Board of Governors, Emeritus Member of the Advisory Board of Iowa State University School of Business, Advisory Board Member, Palm Harbor Academy (private school), and an Advisory Board Member, Fellowship of Christian Athletes.
+Mr. Harris was an Emeritus Member of the Iowa State University Foundation Board of Governors, Emeritus Member of the Advisory Board of Iowa State University School of Business, Advisory Board Member, Palm Harbor Academy (private school), and an Advisory Board Member, Fellowship of Christian Athletes.
 Mr. Harris is also a certified public accountant (inactive status).